animeshdebug7/Negation-Aware-Image-Retrieval/README.md

 Modern vision-language models such as CLIP perform well on descriptive queries but often fail when handling **negation** (e.g., “an image of an animal that is not a dog”).
 These models tend to retrieve images matching dominant concepts rather than respecting logical constraints in language.

-This project explores a method to enable **negation-aware image retrieval**, improving text-to-image search by correctly identifying and excluding negated concepts.
+This project explores a **"Zero-shot"** method to enable **negation-aware image retrieval**, improving text-to-image search by correctly identifying and excluding negated concepts.

 ---
 ## 📊 Comparison: Standard CLIP vs Negation-Aware Retrieval

-We compare standard CLIP retrieval with our negation-aware approach on queries involving negation.
+We compare standard CLIP retrieval with my negation-aware approach on queries involving negation.

 ---